lorepirri/cayman-blog/README.md

 1. Clone down the theme's repository (`git clone https://github.com/lorepirri/cayman-blog`)
 2. `cd` into the theme's directory
 3. Run `script/bootstrap` to install the necessary dependencies
-4. Run `script/server` to start the preview server
+4. Run `bundle exec jekyll serve` to start the preview server
 5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme

 ### Running tests

 The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
 To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` one before the test script will work.
+You'll need to run `script/bootstrap` once before the test script will work.